Arkansas Lottery claim center closed after possible exposure to COVID-19 | Lottery Post

 The ASL will mail players a check once the prize claim is verified.
 Players can continue to claim prizes of $500 or less at official lottery retailers.

 "We apologize for any inconvenience this closure may cause, but the health and well-being of our employees and players is of utmost importance," Woosley said.
-"We hope to re-open as soon as possible.
+"We hope to re-open as soon as possible."